 Soto failed to reference urine and blood studies performed earlier by Ruth Gabizon in 2001 and Reichl in 2002.
 These studies also detected prions in bodily fluids.
 Despite that detail, Soto’s findings can help focus global attention on the exploding prion problem.

-In June 2012, Prusiner confirmed that Alzheimer’s, Parkinson’s, Huntington’s and even ALS are prion diseases similar, if not identical, to CJD in people, mad cow disease in livestock and chronic wasting disease in wildlife.
+In June 2012, Prusiner confirmed that Alzheimer’s disease, Parkinson’s, Huntington’s and even ALS are prion diseases, if not identical, to CJD in people, mad cow disease in livestock and chronic wasting disease in wildlife.
 The variations in disease progression could be due to genetics in the patients or mutations in the prion, not different diseases entirely.

 Once a prion reaches the soil, that soil is permanently contaminated and the entire watershed below that point is at risk forever.
 If your food and water is generated in that watershed, you have a higher risk of contracting prion disease.